-- The primary & secondary emissions from the Induction furnaces, and continuous casting machine area will be extracted and treated in a fume extraction system. - Adequate capacity dust extraction measures with swivel hood, ID fan shall be provided at different loading, unloading and transfer points in the raw material handling section. - Fumes will be evacuated directly from induction furnaces through hoods with swiveling mechanism and ducting. - The duct carrying fumes from Induction furnaces will join in a mixing chamber from where the gases will be led to the bag house by means of ID fan. - To control Air Pollution company had already installed Bag Filter with 30 meter chimney which will be upgraded by improvement in number of bags and ID/FD fan capacity to cater the future requirement i.e. to restrict emissions within the 30 mg/Nm in place of prescribed limit of 50 mg/Nm - Adequate dust suppression system in the form of water sprinklers shall be provided at raw material yard, temporary solid waste dump site and along the vehicular roads. - There will be dedicated roads for vehicles carrying raw materials and products. - Adequate greenbelt (20%) is being already provided within plant premises.
-Whereas, Further, additional plantation will also be developed outside the plant at Atal Nagar (formally known as Naya Raipur)

-• Stacks are being already provided with porthole and working platform so that stack monitoring can be done as per norms of statutory authority.
+- The primary & secondary emissions from the Induction furnaces, and continuous casting machine area are being and will be extracted and treated in a fume extraction system. - Adequate capacity dust extraction measures with swivel hood, ID fan is and shall be provided at different loading, unloading and transfer points in the raw material handling section. - Fumes is and will be evacuated directly from induction furnaces through hoods with swiveling mechanism and ducting. - The duct carrying fumes from Induction furnaces will join in a mixing chamber from where the gases will be led to the bag house by means of ID fan. - To control Air Pollution industry had already installed Bag Filter with 30 meter chimney which will be upgraded by improvement in number of bags and ID/FD fan capacity to cater the future requirement i.e. to restrict emissions within the 30 mg/Nm3 in place of prescribed limit of 50 mg/Nm3 - Adequate dust suppression system in the form of water sprinklers is and shall be provided at raw material yard, and open area; and at temporary solid waste dump site and along the vehicular roads. - There will be dedicated roads for vehicles carrying raw materials and products. - Adequate greenbelt (26%) is being already provided within plant premises.
+Whereas, Further, additional plantation will also be developed outside the plant at Atal Nagar (formally known as Naya Raipur) - Stacks are being already provided with porthole and working platform so that stack monitoring can be done as per norms of statutory authority.